Is Your Knee Brace Dirty? Here’s How To Clean It

 Check for damage after washing: After washing and drying, inspect the knee brace for any signs of damage, such as loose seams, tears, or deformities.
 If you notice any issues, consider repairing or replacing the brace as needed.

-Keep it clean between uses: To reduce the need for frequent washing, you can wear a thin, moisture-wicking sleeve or use disposable undergarments under the knee brace to absorb sweat and moisture.
+Keep it clean between uses: To reduce the need for frequent washing, wear a thin, moisture-wicking sleeve or use disposable undergarments beneath the knee brace to absorb sweat and moisture.
 This can help keep the brace cleaner and more comfortable.

 How to Wash a Knee Brace with Hinges?